 Through API integration, both Supplier and Buyer will have the option to request and retrieve e-Invoice, which can be seamlessly displayed on their respective systems.
-The API integration enables access to essential e-Invoice details such as the invoice date, amount, invoice status, and other relevant information submitted to IRBM, in the format of:
+The API integration enables access to essential

-- 1. XML/JSON, either one-by-one or in package

-- 2. Metadata
+- 1. XML / JSON, either one-by-one or in package - 2.
+Metadata

-- 3. CSV report

-- 4. PDF file

-Figure 2.18 depicts the integration to enable Suppliers and Buyers to efficiently retrieve and utilise e-Invoice within their own systems, thus streamlining processes and enhancing transparency in e-Invoice management.
+Figure 2.17 depicts the integration to enable Suppliers and Buyers to efficiently retrieve and utilise e-Invoice within their own systems, thus streamlining processes and enhancing transparency in e-Invoice management.

-Figure 2.18 - Reporting and Dashboards workflow (API)
+Figure 2.17 - Reporting and Dashboards workflow (API)